 Good clean whey protein is a must.
 While you can get protein easily from various meat, depending on the type of meat and how it’s you’re going to have varying amounts of fats and additional calories that you could easily be avoiding by using supplements to get the lion’s share of protein that you need.

-Vegetables can get you protein too, but with a supplement you can calculate what you need and avoid a time-consuming overhaul of your everyday diet.
+Vegetables can get you protein too, but with a supplement like whey protein powder from Bulk Nutrients, you can calculate what you need and avoid a time-consuming overhaul of your everyday diet.
 So, how much do you really need?
 Well, let’s say that you weigh about 150 pounds currently.
 The ideal amount, in this case, would be around 82 – 16 grams daily.

 This is based on research that suggests that the ‘sweet spot’ for protein ingested daily during workouts comes to around 1.2 to 2 grams for every 2.2 pounds/1 kilo of body weight.
 By comparison, if you weren’t working out, you’d need considerably less – around .8 grams per 2.2 pounds/1 kilo of your body weight.